To Catch a Thief: Plot

-Later, Robie is staking out an estate at night when he is attacked by an unknown assailant.
-A second attacker raises a wrench and appears to hit Robie, who falls off the estate's seawall into the water.
-But when the police reach the body in the water, it turns out to be Foussard, one of the staff at Bertani's restaurant.
+That night, an assailant attacks Robie as he stakes out an estate while trying to catch the thief.
+A second attacker tries to kill him but accidentally hits the first assailant, who falls off the estate's seawall into the water.
+Police recover the body, which turns out to be Foussard.

-The police chief publicly announces that Foussard was the jewel thief, but, as Robie points out privately in the abashed Hughson's presence, this would have been impossible because Foussard had a wooden leg, and could not climb on rooftops.
+The police chief publicly announces that Foussard was the jewel thief.
+However, Robie points out to the police and Hughson that Foussard had a prosthetic leg and was unable to climb on rooftops.
 Foussard's funeral is interrupted by Danielle's loud accusation that Robie is responsible for her father's death.
-Outside the graveyard, Frances apologizes to Robie and confesses her love.
-Robie asks Frances to arrange his attendance at a fancy masquerade ball, where he believes the Cat will strike again.
+Outside the cemetery, Frances apologizes to Robie and confesses her love.
+Robie asks her to arrange his attendance at a masquerade ball she and Jesse are invited to and where he believes the Cat will strike.

 Robie accompanies Frances to the ball dressed as a masked Moor.
-The police hover nearby.
-Upstairs, the cat burglar silently cleans out several jewel boxes.
-When Jessie addresses the Moor as "John" and asks him to go and get her "heart pills", the authorities are tipped off as to his identity.
+The police hover nearby hoping to catch the Cat.
+When Jessie addresses the Moor as "John" and asks him to fetch her "heartburn pills" from upstairs, the authorities are seemingly tipped off to his identity.
 Upon the masked Moor's return, the police wait as he and Frances dance together all night.
-When the masked Moor and Frances go to her room, the mask is removed: it was Hughson, who switched places with Robie to conceal Robie's exit.
+When the masked Moor accompanies Frances to her room it is revealed to be Hughson, who switched places with Robie to conceal the latter's exit.
+Upstairs, the burglar silently cleans out several jewel boxes.

-Robie lurks on the rooftop, and his patience is finally rewarded when he spots a figure in black, who is revealed to be Danielle.
-The police throw a spotlight on him and demand he halt, giving Danielle the chance to slip away from him.
-He flees as they shoot at him, but he nonetheless manages to corner his foe with jewels in hand.
-She loses her footing on the roof, but Robie grabs her hand before she falls.
-While she hangs in his grasp, he forces her to confess to the police and admit that Bertani was the ringleader of this gang.
+Robie hides atop the roof waiting for the Cat.
+He is about to leave when a figure in black finally emerges.
+Robie apprehends the person and unmasks Danielle.
+The police throw a spotlight on him and demand he surrender, giving Danielle a chance to slip away.
+Robie flees as they shoot at him.
+He corners his foe with jewels in hand.
+Danielle slips and goes over the roof's edge but catches the eave with one hand.
+Robie grabs her wrist, and as she hangs in his grasp, he forces her to admit to the police below that Bertani planned the thefts.

-Robie speeds back to his villa.
-Frances follows to convince him that she has a place in his life.
-He agrees, but looks less than thrilled when she says, "Mother will love it up here."
+Later, Robie speeds back to his villa, followed by Frances.
+She tries to convince him that she has a place in his life.
+He agrees but looks less than thrilled when she says that her mother will love his villa.